MarioDeCrist/NCSM/Inception.md

   Interviewee 9:
   Who was interviewed and who participated in the interview?

-  When?
+   - Parker Marschel, junior studying computer science at NAU When?
+    - February 15, 2020
   Consumer Segment

-  Key Insights
+    - Parker is a upperclassmen
+    - He believed our best consumer segment would be the incoming freshman especially those coming from out of state
+    - Also for foreign exchange students, they’d be able to meet other students easier Key Insights
+    - He believed that upperclassmen would probably use it more for making study groups and that a messaging service would be a               necessity.
   Representative Quotes
+    - “Being able to message other students based on the same interests or clubs would be a very useful tool for newer students to the       college”
   Hypotheses that were validated

-  Assesment
+  - His views on the Consumer segment matched our hypothesis Assesment
+    - Nice to Have
+      - Wouldn’t be a necessity for Parker but he views as if when he was a freshman he probably would of tried it out.
+But that he             didnt absolutely need it.

   ========================================